Please note that Tapas no longer supports Internet Explorer.

 Though I was in the process of turning to leave, I paused to hear her out.

 “And even if he comes off as callous and blunt, he really does care.”
 She winced as she shifted her weight and set her free hand on her belly.
 “He just doesn’t know how to tell you.
 He never knows what to say.
-You know how he is with emotion.”
+You know how he is with emotions.”

 She smiled, and her eyes lost focus.
-“I mean, for goodness sake, he proposed to me with all the romance of putting on a pair of socks.”
+“I mean, for goodness’ sake, he proposed to me with all the romance of putting on a pair of socks.”
 Huffing, she gave a little shake of her head.
 “He’s never been one for words or feelings, Torrin.
 You know that.”

 I wanted to ask her why everyone was so ready to tell me what my brother felt except Seth himself, but I couldn’t bring myself to argue with her.
 Instead, I answered simply, “Yeah.”